-No loss allowance is recognised in the separate statement of financial position because the carrying amount of these assets is their fair value.
+No loss allowance for debt financial assets measured at FVOCI is recognised in the consolidate statement of financial position because the carrying amount of these assets is their fair value.
 However, the loss allowance is disclosed and is recognised in the fair value reserve.